Enveloppe/obsidian-enveloppe/README.md

 - GitHub username: Your username.
 - GitHub Token: Get your [GitHub Token here](https://github.com/settings/tokens/new?scopes=repo)[^2].
 The correct settings should already be applied.
 If you want to avoid generating this every few months, select the “No expiration” option.
 Click the “Generate token” button, and copy the token you are presented with on the next page.

-## Download configuration
+## Upload configuration

 ### Folder reception settings.

-You have two options :
+You have tree options :
 - Use a “fixed” folder : Every file will be sent in this folder.
 - Use a folder created based on a `category` key.
 - Use the relative path from obsidian.
 You can prepend a folder using the default folder.